erjosito/segmentation-iac/AzFW.md

 ## Continuous deployment or nightly deployments

-Once a PR is merged, you can decide to deploy straight into the target environment, or whether to wait and deploy all changes at a fixed time, such as once a day.
+Once a Pull Request is merged, you can decide to deploy straight into the target environment, or whether to wait and deploy all changes at a fixed time, such as once a day.
 If you go for the continuous deployment option, your worflow should match both the main/master branch as well as the relevant files:

 ```
 on: